Does Insurance Cover Eye Twitching Treatment?

 Drink less caffeine and get adequate sleep to stop your eyes from twitching.

 Applying a warm compress to the eyelids is an option.
-The eye muscles may be able to relax and cease the spasms with this treatment.
-Stress and eyelid myokymia have been linked; therefore, avoiding stressful situations may assist.
+This treatment may relax the eye muscles and cease the spasms.
+Stress and eyelid myokymia have been linked; avoiding stressful situations may assist.
 Delegating responsibilities, scheduling downtime, engaging in stress-relieving hobbies, and stress-management strategies like breathing exercises and mindfulness can all help people achieve this goal.
 Caffeine may be found in various beverages, including tea, coffee, soda, and even chocolate.

 Is Eye Twitching a Vitamin Deficiency?